 It was the golden child of its owners Trusthouse Forte, which was then seized upon by Granada who grew it to become a 439-branch mega-brand, with branches every eight miles along major roads, and posters at every opportunity.
 What followed was a slow and painful decline, with 15 years of headlines about financial difficulties and mass closures as the chain was thrown between passionless owners who each had a completely different strategy.

-In February 2017, Euro Garages purchased the company's restaurants with only a year's use of the name, which remained property of Kout Food Group.
-Euro Garages began a programme to replace all the restaurants with other brands such as Starbucks, but – in a metaphor for the company's history – the process was hit by issues, and suspended.
+In February 2017, Euro Garages purchased the company's remaining buildings, with the brand name remaining property of Kout Food Group.
+Euro Garages began a programme to replace each branch with other brands such as Starbucks, but – in classic Little Chef form – that process was hit by issues, and suspended.

-Instead they spent January 2018 hastily removing all references to Little Chef from the few remaining restaurants, which then continued throughout 2018 as EG Diner before being totally refurbished to become fast food units.
+Instead they spent January 2018 hastily removing all references to Little Chef from the few remaining restaurants, with the sites then continuing throughout 2018 as their own EG Diner, before being totally refurbished to become fast food units.
 Several members of staff reported they were ultimately made redundant without acknowledging their long service of up to 45 years.